damianmcdonald/aws-reference-architecture-classic/README.md

 ./aws-deploy.sh
 ```

-**NOTE**: Some of the resources that are created as part of the CloudFormation templates are not part of the AWS *Free Tier* (e.g. NAT Gateway, RDS Snapshots) and will incur costs.

 The project is deployed using a [CloudFormation](stack-template.yml) template.
-You can following the progress of the project creation using the AWS CloudFormation console.
+You can follow the progress of the project creation using the AWS CloudFormation console.

+**NOTE**: Some of the resources that are created as part of the CloudFormation template are not part of the AWS *Free Tier* (e.g. NAT Gateway, RDS Snapshots) and will incur costs.

 As part of the execution of the [aws-deploy.sh](aws-deploy.sh) script, one additional file is dynamically created.